MenschMachine/pdfdancer-client-typescript/README.md

 `pdf.save` wraps `fs.writeFile` for convenience.
 In browsers, use the bytes returned by `getBytes()` with your own download logic.

 ## Error Handling

+Operations raise subclasses of `PdfDancerException`:

+- `ValidationException`: input validation problems (missing token, invalid coordinates, etc.).
+- `FontNotFoundException`: requested font unavailable on the service.
+- `HttpClientException`: transport or server errors with detailed context.
+- `SessionException`: session creation and lifecycle failures.

+Wrap automated workflows in `try/catch` blocks to surface actionable errors to your users:

 ```typescript
 import {